ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/overview.md

 ## What is a ExpressionEngine Pro?

-ExpressionEngine Pro is first-party add-on that can be installed to make your content management experience even better.
+ExpressionEngine Pro brings the control panel forward to the front-end of your site.
+A trial of ExpressionEngine Pro is available with each ExpressionEngine site and may be used on any local testing sites; however, a license must be purchased for ExpressionEngine Pro to work on production or remote staging sites.

-ExpressionEngine Pro is bundled with 2 other add-ons: Low Variables and Low Search, which are installed automatically when you install Pro.
+ExpressionEngine Pro license also includes Low Search and Low Variables.
+Each of these can be downloaded separately and will be automatically installed with Pro if available in your `user/addons` folder.
+If you do not wish to use Low Search and/or Low Variables, just do not include these in your `user/addons` folder and they will not be installed.

 ## ExpressionEngine Pro Features

-### CP Branding
+### Control Panel Branding

-ExpressionEngine Pro allows uploading custom logo to be used on CP login page as well as favicon for CP pages.
+ExpressionEngine Pro allows uploading custom logo to be used on Control Panel login page as well as favicon for Control Panel pages.

 ### Customizable Dashboard

 With ExpressionEngine Pro installed, Control Panel homepage can be completely customizable.
 Pro is being shipped with a set of dashboard widgets that can be shown, hidden or reordered.
 Each member can customize their own dashboard layout.

-Third-party add-ons can provide their own widgets using PHP or EE template tags.
+Third-party add-ons can provide their own widgets using PHP or ExpressionEngine template tags.

 ### The Dock